 Stainless Decking Screws Snapping?

-snapped decking screws in various placed
+snapped decking screws in various places

 Why Are My Stainless Decking Screws Snapping?